Margaret S. Morley: Biography

 Margaret Stewart Keer was born in 1938.
 Morley studied physiotherapy and trained as an orthopaedic nurse.
 By chance became interested in marine life while volunteering with Girl Guides, after seeing a mycology display at the Auckland Easter Show.
 She joined the Auckland Shell Club in the late 1970s, when her children were young.
 In 1992 she became one of founding members of the Auckland Geology Club.
 Morley was a self-taught researcher, first publishing research papers in 1980.
 In 1993, Morley was made an Honorary Research Associate of Auckland Museum, volunteering as a research associate for over 30 years.
-Over this time, Morley became one of the leading experts in New Zealand micromollusc identification, and would spent at least one day per week making shoreline observations.
+Over this time, Morley became one of the leading experts in New Zealand micromollusc identification, and would spend at least one day per week making shoreline observations.
 In 1995, Morley donated a large number algae specimens for the herbarium at Auckland Museum.

 In 2004, Morley published the book A Photographic Guide to Seashells of New Zealand.
 In 2006, Morley published the first study of New Zealand ostracod distribution ever undertaken.

 In 2014, Morley became an Associate Emeritus of Auckland War Memorial Museum, due to her work in advancing the museum's marine collections, developing the museum's exhibitions and delivering public programmes.

 Morley died on 12 September 2016.
 Of the 119 research papers Morley wrote, most included her own illustrations.
 She published works on marine molluscs, marine biology, geology and nudibranchs, and worked on research showing how introduced south-east Asian bivalve species had begun to dominate intertidal life in New Zealand.
 In July 2016 prior to her death, Morley donated her personal shell collection to the Auckland Museum, containing approximately 7,000 specimens.